swati-dontamsetti/python-challenge/README.md

 # Py Me Up, Charlie

 ## Background
 This is my introduction to the world of programming with Python.
-In this project I use the concepts I've learned to complete **2** Python Challenges, PyBank and PyPoll.
+In this project I use the concepts I've learned to complete **two** Python Challenges, PyBank and PyPoll.
 Both of these challenges encompasses a real-world situation where Python scripting skills can come in handy.

 ## PyBank